vinodpasalkar/ContactsAndroidApp/README.md

 Set up instructions :

 1. Download and install IntelliJ Idea Community version

-2. Clone the below repository in IntelliJ Idea  : https://github.com/vinodpasalkar/testscenerio
+2. Clone the below repository in IntelliJ Idea  : https://github.com/vinodpasalkar/testscenerio (Just clone this project in InteliJ idea community Edition and Go to Menu > Build > Build Project
+Once the build is completed/compiled successfully)

 3. Ensure you have maven installed in your system - command from terminal -> brew install maven
 4. Install below IntelliJ plugins by going to below navigation
 5. IntelliJ Idea > Menu > IntelliJ Idea > Preferences > Plugins > Marketplace
-6. Search below plugins one by one and install them Cucumber for java , Gherkin , Jbehave BDD Plugin , Jbehave Support
+6. Search below plugins one by one and install them Cucumber for java , Gherkin , Jbehave BDD Plugin , Jbehave Support 7.Ensure 'adb devices' commands works on your terminal and it gives the unique device id , please put it as value for appium.deviceName parameter in the dependecies below
+8.Check android version of your mobile device or emulator and put its value as appium.platformVersion in the dependecies below
+9. Download the .apk from the folder structure and provide the file path as value for appium.app in the dependecies below

 Running your first test
 The platform details can be updated in serenity.properties file.